swcarpentry/shell-novice/episodes/01-intro.md

 when typing commands, either from these lessons or from other sources, *do not type the prompt*, only the commands that follow it.

-So let's try our first command, which will list the contents of the current directory:
+So let's try our first command, `ls` which is short for listing.
+This command will list the contents of the current directory:

 ~~~
 $ ls